rishisareen/rishisareen-old.github.io/about.md

 I like to connect with like minded people.
 If you want to connect, and discuss about anything, drop me a note.

-You can reach to me at rishi at jigyasu dot com.
+You can reach to me at rishi at rishisareen dot com.

 ---

-PS:
-Jigyasu is a hindi word
-(a.)
-Given to examination, investigation, or research; searching; curious.
-(n.)
-A person who is inquisitive; one curious in research.